stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

   * Module input and output (`$` variables)
   * Module instance: when a module is executed given input and parameters
 * Pipeline
+  * Pipeline is a sequence of modules
+  * Pipeline input is input of the first module in the sequence
-  * Pipeline input and output
+  * Pipeline output is output of the last module in the sequence
   * Pipeline variable: a collection of all input / output of modules involved in the pipeline
   * Pipeline instance: when a pipeline is executed given input and parameters
   * Pipeline seed